-The Space Force will eventually need to be staffed by individuals from the Force itself.
+The newest military branch will eventually need to be staffed by individuals from the Force itself.
 It will possess the organic capability in space operations, intelligence, acquisition, and other operational support specialties.
 However, it will receive support from the Air Force regarding the base operating, logistics, medical, dental, and legal support.
-The Space Force will transfer and train individuals currently assigned to space operations and space systems operations.
+The Force will transfer and train individuals currently assigned to space operations and space systems operations.
 There will also be career fields shared between the USAF and the USSF— intelligence, cyber, acquisitions, and engineers— with individuals possessing this expertise in both branches.
 Airmen with any of these experts will receive information on the transfer strategy and will have the opportunity to volunteer for transfer.
 In the short term, those that would prefer not to transfer and stay in the USAF will be accommodated, even if their Air Force Specialty Code is organic to the Space Force.
 However, the long-term goal is that all those with specialties organic to the Space Force either transfer, retrain into an Air Force specialty, or separate/retire.
 Those with shared specialties can remain in the Air Force, though they may be assigned to support the USSF.
 Any space missions currently conducted by other branches of the Armed Forces will be consolidated into the Space Force over time to comply with the law.
 Congress is responsible for deciding to establish a Space Guard and Space Reserve.
 Until that time, the Air Force Secretary is responsible for directing the alignment of Air Guard and Reserve units to the USSF if necessary.

 No changes to pay, allowances, or benefits will occur, including retirement, so long as the transfer occurs without a break in service.
 Service members transferring into the Space Force will retain the grade they previously had, with no penalty for transferring.
 It will not affect time-in-grade or retirement eligibility.
 Nor do there seem to be any plans at this time for the introduction of new grades or any comparable deviation from the structure of the Air Force.